No Excuses (Meghan Trainor song): Live performances

-Trainor sung "No Excuses" live on The Ellen DeGeneres Show on March 2, 2018.
-During this performance, the singer wore white trousers and a denim jacket, and was accompanied by a vocal quartet.
+Trainor sang "No Excuses" live on The Ellen DeGeneres Show on March 2, 2018.
+During this performance, the singer wore white trousers and a denim jacket and was accompanied by a vocal quartet.
 According to Idolator's Mike Nied, Trainor delivered "pitch-perfect" vocals in front of the simple stage that featured a lot of glitter.
 She also performed it on The Tonight Show Starring Jimmy Fallon on March 5.
 Trainor wore a glitter-infused top with a "dazzling" jacket and wide-legged pants, joined by a group of four backup dancers and vocalists who wore black, crystallized outfits.
 A spacey background was projected on a screen and it ended with the group chanting in unison.
 On March 23, the singer sang the track during the 2018 Sport Relief telethon on BBC One.
 On April 6, 2018, Trainor performed the song on Sounds Like Friday Night, and an acoustic version of it during an appearance on The Today Show, alongside her backup singers and a guitarist playing the song, the same month.
 "No Excuses" was performed as part of a medley with "All About That Bass", "Let You Be Right" and "Me Too" at the 2018 iHeartRadio MMVAs, held on August 26, 2018.
+She included "No Excuses" on the set list of her 2024 concert tour, the Timeless Tour.

-Personnel
+Credits and personnel

-Credits adapted from the album liner notes, Treat Myself (2020).
+Credits are adapted from the liner notes of Treat Myself.